Go Back

 Cinnamon Spiced Zucchini Muffins

 These Cinnamon Spiced Zucchini Muffins are an easy summer bake that comes together in about 40 minutes.
-Flavoured with vanilla, dark brown sugar and a hint of nutmeg, they’re hearty yet moist and fluffy with beautiful flecks of green.
+Made with whole wheat flour and flavoured with vanilla, dark brown sugar and a hint of nutmeg, they’re hearty yet moist and fluffy with beautiful flecks of green.

 Prep Time:15 minutes